d9w/WindFLO/README.md

 * *Evaluate:* This method takes a layout as an n-by-2 matrix, where n is the number of turbines, and the columns represent the x and y coordinates of each turbine, respectively.
-This method returns the wake free ratio in Java and C++, sets all variables, and updates the evaluation count.
+This method returns the energy cost in Java and C++, sets all variables, and updates the evaluation count.

 ### Variables

 Users have read access to the following variables without increasing the evaluation count.
 All variables are updated by the evaluator class:

-* *Wake free ratio:* the fitness of the entire layout.
-It is a value between 0 and 1 representing the energy capture of the field over the theoretical energy capture of the same number of turbines without any inter-turbine wake.
+* *Energy cost:* The cost of energy in the layout, balancing turbine costs and energy capture.
+More on this function can be viewed at the [competition site](http://www.irit.fr/wind-competition/).
+This is the 2015 competition fitness, and it should be minimized.

-  In C++ and Java, this value is returned by the evaluate method.
+* *Wake free ratio:* a value between 0 and 1 representing the energy capture of the field over the theoretical energy capture of the same number of turbines without any inter-turbine wake.
 If any of the turbines are within 8 radii of each other, given as R in the wind scenarios and here a set value of 38.5m, the layout will be considered invalid and the wake free ratio will be negative.

 * *Energy output:* the energy capture of the entire field in kWh.